francescolonardo/CRTP-Preparation/crtp_exam/crtp_exam_report_structure.md

 [SNIP]
 ```

-- **Forge an S4U TGS using the Delegator Server AES Encryption Key Hash for the CIFS Service Delegation and Leverage it to Request and Obtain a TGS for the HTTP Service**
+- **Forge an S4U TGS using the Delegator Server AES Kerberos Key for the CIFS Service Delegation and Leverage it to Request and Obtain a TGS for the HTTP Service**

 ![studvm | studentuser #>](https://custom-icon-badges.demolab.com/badge/studvm-studentuser%20[%23>]-64b5f6?logo=windows11&logoColor=white)